Bengaluru ASI Heritage Sites – AMASR Zone and Buffer Rules

 BDA / local planning authority

-One more rule most buyers miss: any plot within 500 metres of an ASI monument in Bengaluru is subject to height restrictions under BDA's buildability parameters, even if it sits fully outside the regulated area.
+One more rule most buyers miss: any plot within 500 metres of an ASI-designated monument in Bengaluru is subject to height restrictions per BDA's buildability rules referenced in the Bengaluru Building Bye-Laws (Section 20A, AMASR Act, 1958), even if it sits fully outside the regulated area.
 If a broker cannot show you the ASI monument boundary and the survey number's distance from it, stop the conversation there.

-A second risk specific to Bengaluru: the city has over 6,000 illegal layouts carved from agricultural land.
+A second risk specific to Bengaluru: the city has over 3,000 informal/unauthorised layouts: BDA jurisdiction has 172 unauthorised layouts on 3,109 acres, BMRDA jurisdiction has approximately 1,500, plus more in Hoskote, Anekal, Nelamangala, STRR, and BIAAPA areas (BDA notification + The Hans India, Sep 2024).
 Revenue sites near Devanahalli Fort and the Chikajala prehistoric site are especially common because brokers market them at a discount precisely because they cannot get BDA or BMRDA approval.
 A B-Khata address near a protected monument almost certainly signals a layout that has bypassed both the planning authority and the ASI buffer check.

 Investment corridors where heritage meets growth: Devanahalli, IVC Road and North Bengaluru